sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/6_Templating_Engines_and_Dynamic_content/82_Layouts_in_Pug.md

 ## Pug (conclusion)
-These were just the basics of Pug, there are many more patterns and features.
+These was a good overview of Pug, but there are still more patterns and features available.
 See docs.